 In this course, the algebraic concepts that are introduced in MTH 086 are developed further.
 The topics include evaluating square roots, simplifying algebraic expressions, translating English phrases into algebraic expressions, solving linear equations and their applications, as well as graphing linear equations in the rectangular coordinate system.

-Pre-requisites: (Companion Arithmetic with a score of 69 and Companion Elementary Algebra with a score of 48 or Arithmetic (Next-Gen) with a score of 260 or Bilingual Computation with a score of 20)
+Pre-requisites: Essex Math Placement with a score of 10 or (Companion Arithmetic with a score of 69 and Companion Elementary Algebra with a score of 48 or Arithmetic (Next-Gen) with a score of 260 or Bilingual Computation with a score of 20)